Qronikarz/QuoMediaView/README.md

 I needed it to be portable on USB, don't require setting up any servers and be easy to use.

 # Compatibility requirements
-I want QuoMediaView to always be compatible with the last Firefox that makes it to the Windows 7 and also with Linux, but Linux will get new updates so it can't be used as a compatibility goal.
-Right now it doesn't require any super modern HTML features so should be working even on much older HTML5 browsers.
+Modern HTML5 browser with JavaScript enabled and access to files in a folder.

+QuoMediaView shouldn't use anything that requires features from Firefox 116 and above.
+Bonus points for also supporting Chromium browsers below version 110.
+Which essentialy means Firefox 115 and Chromium 109 which are the last Windows 7 browsers is the upper limit requirement for new features.

-I have started making it on Firefox Quantum on Windows 7 and later moved to Linux Mint 20 which is now my main OS, but upgraded to Mint 21.
+I have started making it on Firefox Quantum on Windows 7 and later moved to Linux Mint 20 which I continue to use after updating

 It should also work on other Operating Systems such as macOS, iOS, BSD and android but I don't have access to these first two and QMV wasn't made with smartphones in mind so it might not be mobile friendly.
 Feel free to inform me if or how it works if you tried it on those Operating Systems.